 The Japanese equivalent of "to be" is である, which normally contracts to だ.
 The Japanese copula is actually classified as an auxiliary verb as it is part particle and part verb in composition.
 However, classification doesn't matter to us right now.

 The polite form of だ is です, which is a contraction of であります, the polite form of である.
-More bases exist, but you are only responsible for those discussed in this lesson (the ones not linked).
+More bases exist, but you are only responsible for those discussed in this lesson.

-Though the word tense may not be the best word to describe what goes on in Japanese, it's fair to say at this point that there are only two tense distinctions made in Japanese: the non-past and past.
-Non-past is like the present or future tense depending on context.
+Though "tense" may not be fitting for Japanese, it's fair to say that Japanese has two tenses: non-past and past.
+Non-past is the present or future tense depending on context.
 There are also different forms of verbs such as the negative.
 So, rather than having a separate word for not, there is an ending.

 You've already learned the non-past tense of the copula: it's the しゅうしけい!
 The chart below shows the past, negative, and negative past for the copula verbs.

-3. じゃ is a contraction of では. で is, again, the れんようけい of だ and は is the particle.
-The contraction じゃ should not be used in formal writing. じゃねー is a slang version of じゃない.
+2. じゃ is a contraction of では and is less polite. で is a 連用形 of だ and は is a particle. じゃ should not be used in formal writing.

 I am an American.